-Chelsea Clark is the owner and operator of Los Angeles' awesome repair and restoration shop, Guitars And Caffeine.
+Chelsea Clark is the owner of Los Angeles' awesome guitar repair and restoration shop, Guitars And Caffeine.

 So you want to know more about me….

 In 2003, at 18 years-old, I found myself working in Dan Erlewine's guitar repair shop.
 I’d been doing odds-and-end house repairs for the Erlewine's, when Dan looked passed my pissed-off-at-the-world exterior and saw my potential.
 He offered me a job in his shop sweeping, picking up after big repairs, and handing tools.
 Looking back, I’d say that weekend job saved my life, or at least the quality of which my life will become.